 Sam’s Place: Music for the Spirit

-For an exciting combination of country and gospel music, be sure to check out Sam’s Place: Music for the Spirit.
+For an exciting music show combination of country and gospel music, be sure to check out Sam’s Place: Music for the Spirit.
 Held at the historic Ryman Auditorium, Sam’s Place is a monthly concert and broadcast series named after the famous evangelist Sam Jones.
 This show, running one Sunday per month from April until September, will feature a different collection of guest artists for each show.
 Combining all genres of music, most notably country and gospel tunes, these songs will all have an uplifting spiritual message for all guests.

 Hosted by Steven Curtis Chapman, guests who attend Sam’s Place: Music for the Spirit are sure to enjoy this opportunity to pay their respects to the Ryman’s religious roots.
 Combining different levels of Christian, gospel, bluegrass, country, and Americana music during each show, you’ll surely hear a favorite and start to sing along.
 The best part, though, is that a portion of each ticket purchased for Sam’s Place will be donated to Show Hope, a nonprofit organization that helps orphans and foster children.